bertmelis/bertmelis.github.io/_posts/2021-12-01-1-Finishing-Rocky.md

 ### Check

-when you finished the [basic setup](/posts/1-Rocky-Linux), you can log in via the terminal or via the web gui (Cockpit).
+when you finished the [basic setup](/posts/1-Rocky-Linux), you can log in via the terminal or the web GUI (Cockpit).
 Check basic settings like *hostname*, *time and timezone* and so on.

-Cockpit shosw some statistics about your system.
+Cockpit shows some statistics about your system.
 If you want to persist them you'll have to install **pcp**. this can be done through the GUI.
 Alternatively, install **cockpit-pcp** using the command line:

 ```
 $ sudo yum install cockpit-pcp
 ```

-On the "Software updates" tab in the GUI, I also enabled automatic software updates (for security related updates) and kernel patches.
+On the "Software updates" tab in the GUI, I also enabled automatic software updates (for security-related updates) and kernel patches.
 As the screen tells you, this means the server will reboot from time to time.
 Keep this in mind when you manually start programs you rely on.
 On the same page, you can do a manual update.

 ### Add disks

-Before adding my data disk (in the OS, that is), I added the relevant cockpit addon and smartmontools.
+Before adding my data disk (in the OS, that is), I added the relevant Cockpit addon and *smartmontools*.
 The disk supports SMART.

 ```
 $ sudo yum smartmontools cockpit-storaged